-Get 10% off all eBooks!
+Get 20% off all eBooks through December 15!
 Discount is automatically applied at checkout.

 “Weakness, inflexibility, and lack of coordination are often not due to structural or muscular problems but caused by a lack of process.
 When that process is actualized, we experience strength, flexibility, and ease in our movement and our mind.
 The Basic Neurocellular Patterns are an exploration of that process.” – Bonnie Bainbridge Cohen